 Jollof Rice

-Jollof rice is a traditional West African dish of long-grained rice cooked in a flavorful, spicy sauce with blended tomato, bell pepper, Scotch bonnet pepper, warm spices, and more.
+Jollof rice is a traditional West African dish of long-grained rice cooked in a flavorful, spicy sauce with blended tomato, bell pepper, Scotch bonnet pepper, and warm spices.

 Ingredients